phpb-com/short-duid/README.md

 Method to get currently set custom epoch starting time in milliseconds of ShortDUID `_instance_`

 ###### Returns
-- `string` currently set custome epoch of ShortDUID `_instance_`, since it is unsigned 64bit integer, we return it as string.
+- `string` currently set custom epoch of ShortDUID `_instance_`, since it is unsigned 64bit integer, we return it as string.
     - Example: `"0"`

 ###### Parameters